kandrewz/kandrewz.github.io/_site/about.md

 # About Me

-I am a second-year CSE major at UCLA trying to switch into CS + statistics minor.
+I am a third-year CSE major at UCLA trying to switch into CS + statistics minor.
 I love talking about and solving any type of problem (even non-tech related ones!), and my goal is to create technological solutions that make people happy and/or informed.